NLnetLabs/routinator/source/configuration.rst

 For specifying options in the configuration file, Routinator uses the `TOML format <https://github.com/toml-lang/toml>`_.
 Its entries are named similarly to the command line options.
-A complete sample configuration file showing all the default values can be found in the repository at `etc/routinator.conf.example
+A complete sample configuration file showing all the default values can be found in the `repository
 <https://github.com/NLnetLabs/routinator/blob/master/etc/routinator.conf.example>`_.

 Routinator can run as a daemon but you can also use it interactively from the